freistil/statusblog/_posts/2013-08-21-change_moving_db9a_to_dedicated_rack.md

 * 2013-08-21 08:30 UTC – Announcement created.
 * 2013-08-26 18:40 UTC – Initiated failover to db9b and set up db9a for new environment.
+* 2013-08-26 19:00 UTC – Move started on time.
+* 2013-08-26 19:25 UTC – db9a is back up at its new location in our rack. db9b will stay the active node for a while.
+Replication is fully working again.